 Olive.
 Long-standing or repeated emotional turmoil can leave us emotionally exhausted and physically depleted.
 If your fatigue feels as much emotional as physical, Olive revitalizes and renews the energy needed to carry on and get the job done.

-Gentian is an important flower essence for rescue workers and those that work with at-risk and ill animals.
+Gentian is an important flower essence for those who work with at-risk and ill people and animals.
 We often have no choice but to face up to tasks filled with some degree of uncertainty and emotional discomfort.
 If you find yourself more easily discouraged than is typical for you; if relatively minor difficulties are turning into major setbacks, Gentian can help restore motivation, resilience and perseverance.

 Gorse.
 Often called for after a long ordeal or repeated setbacks, Gorse restores vitality, hopefulness, and the ability to look forward to the future.
 If you find yourself listless, hopeless, not able to see any light at the end of the tunnel, if your hopeful nature is a bit pummeled by experience, Gorse can help lift you up and set you right again.